YOU can help your pet to live a healthier life!

 - Irresponsible or accidental breeding contributes to potential dog attacks and bites.

 - Stray animals can kill or injure wildlife.

 - Communities spend millions of tax dollars every year to provide care for unwanted, abandoned, and neglected animals.

 What is spaying and neutering?

 - Spaying is the surgical removal of a female animal’s reproductive organs so she cannot become pregnant.

 - A neuter is the surgical removal of a male animal’s testicles so that he cannot impregnate a female.

 - The surgeries are performed by a veterinarian while animals are under general anesthesia so that they do not feel any pain.
 An animal may experience some discomfort after the surgery, but most veterinarians will provide medication to help ease the soreness.

 When someone says an animal is “fixed” or “altered” that means the animal has been spayed or neutered.
-PAWS spays and neuters every animal before being adopted from our shelter, even those as young as eight-weeks-old.
+Paws Humane spays and neuters every animal before being adopted from our shelter, even those as young as eight-weeks-old.
 We also recommend that people have their pets altered as soon as possible.
 Cats can get pregnant as early as five months old and dogs as early as six months old and each can have two to three litters a year.
-For more questions about when to have your animal spayed or neutered call the PAWS Humane Spay/Neuter Clinic.
+For more questions about when to have your animal spayed or neutered call the Paws Humane Spay/Neuter Clinic.